DataDog/documentation/content/en/dashboards/reporting.md

 In the configuration modal that opens, set a schedule for the report to determine when and how often the report is sent.
 Set a time frame to determine the range of time displayed in the resulting report.
 The report time frame can be different from the time frame displayed on the dashboard.

 Add recipients to your report by entering their email addresses.
 The email associated with your Datadog account is automatically added as a recipient.
-You can remove yourself as a recipient by hovering over your email and clicking the red **X**.
+You can remove yourself as a recipient by hovering over your email and clicking the **X** that appears next to it.

 {{< img src="dashboards/reporting/report_configuration_modal.png" alt="The configuration modal for an individual dashboard report, with sections to set a schedule, add recipients, and customize email.
 At the bottom of the modal is a radio button to link to the live dashboard and other buttons to edit template variables, send preview, cancel, and save" style="width:100%;" >}}